-I have always wondered where the hummingbird cake got it’s name.
+I have always wondered where the hummingbird cake got it’s name from.
 I always kind of assumed it was because it was sweet with bananas and pineapple and you usually fill a hummingbird feeder with sugar water.
-I was so wrong.
+Boy was I wrong.

 The original cake is said to have had no frosting and included undrained crushed pineapple and diced bananas.
 However, there is discussion later the it included nuts, mashed bananas, and cream cheese.
 So it’s all unclear for sure of the origin of the recipe and what is exactly was, but it definitely included bananas and pineapple.

 This hummingbird bundt cake is moist and flavorful but the frosting is what makes it truly amazing.
 Not only is it a cream cheese frosting but it also has a nice fresh citrus flavor from orange zest and juice!

 - ¾ cup butter, softened

 - 3 ripe bananas, mashed (approximately 2 cups)